What Will My Day Include

 - Respiratory therapy

 The Assistive Technology Center, also called Magee’s “Smart Room,” is located in Magee’s Spinal Cord Injury unit.
-Assistive technology equipment can help patients participate in the activities of daily living.
-Therapists provide evaluations to identify the best assistive technology for patients.
+Assistive technology equipment can help patients participate in activities of daily living related to controlling their environment, or equipment.
+Therapists provide evaluations to identify the most appropriate assistive technology for each patient.
 Patients can also use assistive technology to access computers and the internet while at Magee.
-Please talk with your occupational or physical therapist to learn more.
+Please talk with your occupational, recreational or physical therapist to learn more.

 Magee also provides an Assistive Technology (AT) Suite that is specifically designed for adolescent patients who are recovering from traumatic injuries such as spinal cord injury, traumatic brain injury, and amputation.
 Magee serves a significant number of adolescent patients (approximately 50 adolescent patients each year) and is the only rehabilitation hospital in the urban center of Philadelphia that specifically serves adolescents.